shalinishygan/E-Commerce-Website-Shalini/README.md

 # E-Commerce-Website-Shalini
-This is a full-stack e-commerce website built using React, Node.js, and MongoDB.
-The website allows users to browse and purchase products, manage their shopping cart, and complete the checkout process.
+This is a fully responsive e-commerce website frontend built using HTML, CSS, and Javascript.
+The website includes pages for browsing products, viewing product details, adding products to a shopping cart, and completing the checkout process.

-# Features
+#Features
+Responsive design for mobile, tablet, and desktop devices
-Browse products by category
+Browse products by category or search by keywords
-View product details, including images, and pricing
+View product details, including images, descriptions, and pricing
 Add products to a shopping cart and manage cart items
-Complete the checkout process, including payment and shipping information View order history and track order status
+Complete the checkout process, including payment and shipping information
-Admin panel for managing products, orders, and users
-# Technologies Used
+#Technologies Used
 HTML
 CSS
 Javascript
+Bootstrap 5
-# Getting Started
+#Getting Started
 To run this project on your local machine, follow these steps:
 Clone this repository.
-Install dependencies using npm install.
-Create a .env file with the following environment variables:
-MONGODB_URI: the URI for your MongoDB database
-STRIPE_SECRET_KEY: your Stripe API secret key
-Run the server using npm start.
-Open a web browser and navigate to http://localhost:3000 to view the website.
+Open the index.html file in your web browser to view the website.
-Contributing
 Contributions are welcome!
 To contribute, please fork this repository and create a pull request with your changes.

-# License
+#License
 This project is licensed under the MIT License.